emcaruso/opticalib/README.md

 ```

 - Manual:
-Press space to capture images, and Q to quit
+Press space to capture images, and Q to quit.

 - Automatic:
 The collector starts acquiring images sequentially as soon at least 1 keypoint is visible.
 Press Q to stop the collection.